gvwilson/sensibleadventures/maddy-roo/old.md

 we have to get out of here!"

 With an earth-shaking rumble,
-Crusher rolled across the ditch that Special Leaf had made.
+Crusher rolled across the ditch that Shaper Leaf had made.
 Dockety turned to face the cargo hauler and stepped in front of it.

 The cargo hauler stopped.